UPPMAX/uppmax_intro_python/docs/index.rst

-.. uppmax_docs documentation master file, created by sphinx-quickstart on Tue Apr 26 19:46:46 2022.
+.. uppmax intro to Python master file, created by sphinx-quickstart on Tue Apr 26 19:46:46 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Introduction to UPPMAX first day lessons
+Welcome to Introduction to UPPMAX and Python
 =======================================
 Here you will find *some* of the documentation for the UPPMAX resources in a easy to find place.